-NTMP staff will mail a letter, ballot and the Plan to the list of property/business owners within the "affected area" and "area of concern".
+NTMP staff will mail a letter, ballot and the Plan to the list of property/business owners within the "affected area".
 (See Implementation Procedure & Plan Approval, Local Streets, 1.
-Application, page 5).
+Application, page 4).
 The letter will describe the NTMP process to date and outline the proposed Plan.
 The ballot will request support or opposition to the proposed Plan.
 One vote per residence, business or property owner will be counted.